 “Patients are really pleased with their hearing aids for the most part,” she said, “The most important thing I want to stress is that hearing instruments are really helpful and people shouldn’t be afraid of them.
 They are not the hearing aids of 30 years ago and can really change lives for the better.
 I tell my patients, 'You remember how the first cell phone was so big and now you can walk around with a little computer in your hand?
 That same technology applies to things that can help you, like your hearing aids.'

 "For some patients, Bluetooth technology is an absolute necessity because they can’t hear the television or phone without it.
 For patients who are housebound, it’s really connected them to their families.
 All of that has been really exciting.”

-To contact this clinic, read reviews or for more information regarding locations, hours of operations or methods of payment, please visit the Healthy Hearing professional section: Northern Jersey ENT Associates Audiology - Midland Park.
+To contact this clinic, read reviews or for more information regarding locations, hours of operations or methods of payment, please visit the Healthy Hearing professional section: Northern Jersey ENT Hearing - Midland Park / Sovereign Medical Group.